-We agree with EFRAG's assessment on credit risk disclosures in the sense that the current disclosures do not provide the necessary information to adequately understand the entities' models or are not comparable across entities.
+We believe that the current disclosures do not provide the necessary information to adequately understand the entities' models or are not comparable across entities.

 Disclosure usually entails a trade-off between relevant and comparable information.
 Both situations can be found in practice.
 Although credit institutions expected credit losses disclosures are strictly compliant with IFRS 7 requirements, disclosures (i) do not provide the necessary information to adequately understand the entities' models or (ii) are not comparable across entities.